 The European-Atlantic Group, a non-aligned, all party, registered charity founded in 1954, is renowned as one of the foremost platforms for high level interaction in the field of international relations.
 Most of the EAG’s meetings are held at Westminster in House of Commons Committee Rooms, but when Parliament is not sitting meetings may be held in the City of London or elsewhere in London.

-Members of the Group include diplomats, parliamentarians, captains of industry and the informed and the interested public.
-Few matters of moment in Europe or America can remain untouched by the wider world of politics so countries such as Afghanistan, Burma, China and Nigeria have been the subjects of far reaching group debate and analysis.
-E-AG speakers have include senior royalty and presidents, successive ambassadors of America, China and Russia, ministers of state, shadow ministers, the head of MI5, and the chiefs of our armed forces.
+Members of the Group include diplomats, parliamentarians, officers of the armed forces, business people, students of international relations and defence and security matters, and the informed and interested general public.
+Few matters of moment in Europe or America can remain untouched by wider world affairs, so countries such as Afghanistan and South Sudan as well as Lithuania and Ukraine, and many others around the world, have been the subjects of expert discussion and analysis.
+EAG speakers have include royalty and presidents, the ambassadors of America, China and Russia, ministers, shadow ministers, the head of MI5, and the chiefs of our armed forces.

-The future of the E-AG depends on the support of those who care about issues such as defence and security, Europe, the UK relationship with America, sustainable development, and other challenges confronting society.
-The E-AG is a ‘broad church’ and is classified as educational by the Charity Commission.
+The future of the EAG depends on the support of those who care about issues such as defence and security, Europe, the UK relationship with America, sustainable development, and other important international challenges.
+The EAG is a ‘broad church’ and is classified as educational by the Charity Commission.

 Its aspirations include the speaking of truth to power.
-The Group welcomes all who can contribute to and help with its work.
+The EAG welcomes all who can contribute to and help with its work.

 The current Director is Charles Bennett - https://www.linkedin.com/profile/charlesanselmbennett]